millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHere.md

 This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse Cloud (ADWC).
 You will provision a new ADWC database and connect to the database using Oracle SQL Developer.

+To **log issues**, click [here](https://github.com/millerhoo/journey4-adwc/issues/new) to go to the github oracle repository issue submission form.

 Objectives
 ----------